Studiosity pilot program at UVic

 The tool focuses on formative, real-time feedback rather than generating or correcting work.
 This supports students to develop their academic writing and critical-thinking skills.
 Instructors at other institutions that use or have piloted Studiosity have found that it enhances the feedback loop in learning.

-Here at UVic, Studiosity will be piloted to serve as a complementary tool to UVic’s in-person writing support (through the Academic Skills Centre) and other UVic student-support resources.
+Here at UVic, Studiosity was piloted to serve as a complementary tool to UVic’s in-person writing support (through the Academic Skills Centre) and other UVic student-support resources.

 Through a call for interest issued by LTI, three courses volunteered to participate in the pilot for the Fall 2025 term (COM 200, HINF 230 and ED-D101).
 Instructors volunteered to participate in order to explore how the tool can support student learning and development.
-Participation is voluntary and restricted to a limited number of undergraduate students.
-The pilot will include a review by instructors and students to assess interest in continued use.
+Participation was voluntary and restricted to a limited number of undergraduate students.
+The pilot included a review by instructors and students to assess interest in continued use.

 A Privacy Impact Assessment was submitted and approved by the UVic Privacy Office.
 It was also reviewed and approved by UVic’s Information Security Office.

-We have developed some Frequently Asked Qeustions below, which will be updated as required.
+We have developed some Frequently Asked Questions, as well as a final report below, which will be updated as required.
 Please contact us at ltsioffice@uvic.ca for any further questions.

 Frequently Asked Questions

-UVic is piloting Studiosity as part of an evidence-based approach to learning more about how students engage with AI tutor supports and how they may assist faculty in better supporting students.
-By gathering feedback from both students and faculty, the pilot will help us understand how a tool like Studiosity may provide more timely and equitable support to students while complementing our existing services at UVic.
+UVic piloted Studiosity as part of an evidence-based approach to learn more about how students engage with AI tutor supports and how they may assist faculty in better supporting students.
+By gathering feedback from both students and faculty, the pilot helped us to understand how a tool like Studiosity may provide more timely and equitable support to students while complementing our existing services at UVic.

 What is UVic’s approach to artificial intelligence tools?